go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 2. If you are still unable to find a path, the default can be [calculated above](#where-does-gitea-store-what-file)
 3. Once you have figured out the correct custom path, you can refer to the [customizing Gitea]({{< relref "doc/administration/customizing-gitea.en-us.md" >}}) page to add your template to the correct location.

+## Do Gitea has a "GitHub/GitLab pages" feature?

+Well, not build-in currently and not in the future.

+But there is a battle tested service, called [pages server](https://codeberg.org/Codeberg/pages-server), that should be easy to setup next to Gitea.

 ## Active user vs login prohibited user

 In Gitea, an "active" user refers to a user that has activated their account via email.